almafrank/InfrastructureProject/README.md

 - Running playbooks to configure servers

 7. **Accessing the Application**
-Once the script finishes and the app is deployed, open EC2 in AWS -> Load Balancers -> Copy Load Balancer DNS adress -> Open in web browser:
+Once the script finishes and the app is deployed, open EC2 in AWS -> Load Balancers -> Copy Load Balancer DNS name -> Open in web browser:

 📁 Project Structure